-Harwich is not mentioned in the Domesday Book so at that time it anyone lived there it must have been a very small settlement.
+Harwich was not mentioned in the Domesday Book so at that time if anyone lived there it must have been a very small settlement.
 (The name Harwich is believed to be derived from the old words here wic, meaning army camp because the Danes camped there in the 9th century).
 However, there is an entry for Dovercourt.
 It was a little village with a population of about 120.
 The inhabitants were peasants who farmed the land around a cluster of wooden huts.

 Yet by 1177 a chapel existed at Harwich so by then there must have been a small number of people living there.
 Then in the 13th century, the Earl of Norfolk turned the hamlet into a town.
 At that time trade and commerce were increasing in England and many new towns were founded.

 In 1253 the Earl of Norfolk, Lord of the manor, started a weekly market in Harwich.
 In those days there were very few shops and if you wished to buy or sell anything you usually went to a market.
 Once the market in Harwich was up and running craftsmen and merchants would go and live in the town.
 So new streets were laid out and wooden jetties were built for ships.

 Medieval Harwich grew rapidly and in 1318 it was given a charter (a document granting the townspeople certain rights).
 In the later Middle Ages Harwich was a busy little port.
 At that time England’s main export was wool and bales were sent from Harwich.
 The main import was wine (the drink of the upper class).
 Furthermore, in Harwich, there were the same craftsmen found in any town such as carpenters, brewers, butchers, blacksmiths, etc.

 Then at the time of Henry VIII, strong defences were built at Harwich.
 Three forts were erected.
 At that time Harwich was a busy fishing port with a population of about 800.